katacoda-scenarios/kubernetes-bootcamp-scenarios/7/step2.md

-Let’s run our first app on Kubernetes with the `kubectl run` command.
-The `run` command creates a new deployment.
+Let’s deploy our first app on Kubernetes with the `kubectl create deployment` command.
 We need to provide the deployment name and app image location (include the full repository url for images hosted outside Docker hub).

 `kubectl create deployment kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1`{{execute}}